Physical Security

 The Principle

-The strongest encryption is useless if someone can physically access your device.
-Physical security is the foundation of all digital security.
+As CosmicNet explains throughout this guide, the strongest encryption is useless if someone can physically access your device.
+CosmicNet considers physical security the foundation of all digital security.

 Security Maxim